HammisLab/discord-bot-artisan/README.md

 # Discord Bot with Google Sheets Integration

-This project is a Discord bot built using `discord.js` that integrates with Google Sheets for managing and tracking user data.
+This project is a Discord bot built using `discord.js` that integrates with Google Sheets for managing and tracking user data mainly focused for the Artisan part of a MMORPG.
 It features command handling, logging, and the ability to update and retrieve data dynamically.

 ---